 4. How should this condition be managed?

-It usually gets better if antiretroviral treatment is continued provided that the underlying cause is also treated.
-Immune reconstitution inflammatory syndrome is not an indication to stop antiretroviral treatment.
+It usually gets better if ART is continued provided that the underlying cause is also treated.
+Immune reconstitution inflammatory syndrome is not an indication to stop ART.

 5. How long can HIV patients survive on antiretroviral treatment?